Two nuclear workers in hospital

 More than two-dozen people have been injured trying to bring the plant under control.

 The developments highlighted the challenges Japan faces after a magnitude-9.0 quake off Sendai triggered a massive tsunami.
-An estimated 18,000 people have been killed and hundreds of thousands have been left homeless as officials scramble to avert a major nuclear crisis.
+An estimated 18,000 people have been killed and hundreds of thousands have been left homeless as officials scramble to avert a major nuclear crisis and an anti-nuclear mood melted hopes of normality for TEPCO in the weeks that followed.

 Radiation has seeped into raw milk, seawater and 11 kinds of vegetables, including broccoli, cauliflower and turnips, grown in areas around the plant.